-A concussion lawyer serving Grove City can help you prove the cause of the accident, complete insurance forms, negotiate a favorable settlement, or file a personal injury lawsuit.
+Our concussion lawyer serving Grove City can help you prove the cause of the accident, complete insurance forms, negotiate a favorable settlement, or file a personal injury lawsuit.
 We can also ensure that your case is filed in time to meet Ohio’s statute of limitations.
-Contact the personal injury team at Bressman Law immediately by calling (614) 538-1116.
+Contact the personal injury team at Bressman Law immediately.

 The Danger of a Concussion

 According to the Ohio State Highway Patrol, nearly 23,000 motor vehicle accidents occurred in Franklin County in 2021.
 Unfortunately, even low-speed collisions can cause severe physical harm, especially when a victim suffers a head injury.

 When you are involved in a car accident, the impact of a collision and the jolting motions of the accident can lead to a dangerous head injury called a concussion, according to Merck Manual.
 In some cases, a concussion will be readily apparent.
 For others, the symptoms of a concussion will include: